Swiss Family Treehouse at Magic Kingdom

 Here is the boy’s room.

 As with most things in life, what goes up must come down.
-But, thankfully, coming down, in this instance, is easier than going up.
+Thankfully, coming down is easier than going up in this instance.

 As we reach the bottom of the giant tree house, we come across a library.